 So, while the prospect of chasing customers around the world is daunting, there are opportunities out there and British companies need to seize them.
 Exporting is the key to keeping the flame of innovation alive in the UK, and to nurturing the skills and expertise at the heart of this nation’s international reputation for engineering excellence.

 British skills are sought after and we have to remember that, continue to promote them, and build on that foundation.
 But before breaking into a new export market there are several important points to consider:

 The first thing manufacturers have to do is get the cost base right.
 Simply trying to buy business will end in failure: you need to have a robust grip on your internal cost base from the outset.

-It is especially important in emerging markets to know exactly what your differentiator is from competitors? products ? because it almost certainly won’t be price.
+It is especially important in emerging markets to know exactly what your differentiator is from competitors” products because it almost certainly won’t be price.
 Your differentiator could be quality, or flexibility, shorter lead times or the ability to provide a truly bespoke service, from initial design right through to production and testing, for customers.

 This is absolutely key anywhere, but especially in territories and cultures which are unfamiliar.
 Be wary of unexpected pitfalls and there will be plenty.
-Just think of the Royal Mail’s abandoned re-brand as ?Consignia? ? which is very close to the Spanish word for ?left luggage?.
-You don?t want to go there, ever.
+Just think of the Royal Mail’s abandoned re-brand as “Consignia which is very close to the Spanish word for ?left luggage .
+You don’t want to go there, ever.
 Use the help available from the UKTI to research the new territory.
 Local chambers of trade also organise trade missions and insight.